espen42/chaser/README.md

   - If	no	balls	were	shot	down:	no	score,	and	it’s	the	next	player’s	turn.
   - If	any	balls	were	(legally)	shot	down,	including	the	Target:
     - First,	note	your	score:	the	sum	of	numbers	on	the	balls that	were	pocketed
-    - Then,	if	any	balls	were	shot	down	other	than	the	Target,	return	them	to	the	table	as	described under	“Returning	colored	balls”.
+    - Then,	if	any	balls	were	shot	down	other	than	the	Target,	return	them	to	the	table	as	described under	[Returning	colored	balls](https://github.com/espen42/chaser/blob/master/README.md#returningcoloredballstothetable).
 If the	Target was	shot	down, it	stays	down.
 The	next	lowest-numbered	ball	on	the	table becomes	the new	Target.
     - Then,	you	can	shoot	again.

 #### What	is	an	illegal	shot?
 An	illegal	shot /	_Foul_	is	when	”something	goes	wrong”:	if	any	of	these	events	occur (and importantly:	any	one of	them	will	turn	an	otherwise legal	shot	into	a	Foul):
 - The	cue	ball	misses	the	Target,
 - The	cue	ball	touches	another	ball	before	hitting	the	Target,
 - The	cue	ball	is	shot	down into a pocket.